elastic/elasticsearch/CONTRIBUTING.md

 For Eclipse, the minimum version that we support is [4.13][eclipse].
 For IntelliJ, the minimum version that we support is [IntelliJ 2017.2][intellij].

-[Docker](https://docs.docker.com/install/) is a necessary dependency for building elasticsearch.
-Make sure docker is installed prior to running an instance of elasticsearch from source code.
+[Docker](https://docs.docker.com/install/) is a necessary dependency for building Elasticsearch.
+You can run Elasticsearch without building all the artifacts with:

+    ./gradlew :run

 ### Configuring IDEs And Running Tests